cartigli/vault/xsorted()/III SQL/VI OPERATORS.md

 SELECT * FROM employees WHERE first_name = 'Mark';
 ```
 *Find all those named Mark.*
 ```mysql
 SELECT * FROM employees WHERE first_name <> 'Mark';
 ```
-*Find all those NOT named Mark { also could be != }.
+*Find all those Not named Mark { also could be != }.

 AFTER : { > } after is denoted with the ' greater than ' symbol
 ```mysql
 SELECT * FROM employees WHERE hire_date > '2000-01-01';
 ```
-*Find all those hired AFTER the specified date.*
+*Find all those hired After the specified date.*

 BEFORE : { < } before is the counterpart of AFTER
 ```mysql
 SELECT * FROM employees WHERE hire_date < '2000-01-01';
 ```
-*Find all those hired BEFORE the specified date.*
+*Find all those hired Before the specified date.*

 SELECT DISTINCT
 ```mysql